Cynthia DeFelice

-Cynthia Carter DeFelice (born 1951) is an American children's writer.
-She has written 16 novels and 12 picture books for young readers.
+Cynthia Carter DeFelice (December 8, 1951 – May 24, 2024) was an American children's writer.
+She wrote 16 novels and 12 picture books for young readers.
 The intended audience for her novels is children of reading ages nine to twelve.

 Life and career

 Carter was born in 1951 in Philadelphia, Pennsylvania.
 Her father was a psychiatrist, and her mother was an English teacher, who stopped working to raise Cynthia and her siblings.
-DeFelice credits her mother for sparking her interest in books.
-Among her three siblings is former US Secretary of Defense Ashton Carter.
+DeFelice credited her mother for sparking her interest in books.
+She graduated from William Smith College in 1973.
+Among her three siblings was former US Secretary of Defense Ashton Carter.
 She began writing children's books in 1987.
-She lives in Geneva, New York.
+She lived in Geneva, New York.
+DeFelice died on May 24, 2024.